How Much to Lay Laminate Flooring in 2025?

 Marble and Granite Laminate Flooring Cost

-Another very popular choice of laminate flooring is faux marble and granite.
-These two styles are almost exactly the same in price and usually come at a higher price than most other laminate styles of flooring.
-The cost for laminate and granite laminate flooring is usually between £11-£30 on average per m2.
+These two styles are almost exactly the same in price and usually come at a higher cost than most other laminate styles of flooring, although remain a very popular choice.

 Pros: